Category: C

 🌎 Coordinates

-As of the 2010 census, Castine had a population of 1,366 people.
-The town has a fairly even gender distribution, with slightly more females than males.
-The majority of the population is of White ethnicity, with a small percentage of other races.
-The median age in Castine is around 21 years, which is significantly lower than the state average due to the presence of Maine Maritime Academy, a college that attracts students from around the world.
+As of the 2010 census, Coventry had a population of 1,014 people.
+The demographic makeup of the town is predominantly White, with a small percentage of other races.
+The median age in Coventry is around 43 years, slightly older than the national average.

 🏞️ Nature & Environment